by Waseem Altaf

-The entire process of writing textbooks is closely monitored by the State, where government employees write textbooks that are required to be approved by the Ministry of Education.
+The entire process of writing textbooks is closely monitored by the State, where government employees write textbooks that are required to be approved by the education ministry.
 Later, these are published by the textbook boards, which again are part of the State.
 Hence, there is no room for any “deviation” from the “official narrative”.

 No textbooks condemn military rule, rather there is criticism of the democratic system and the political leadership.
 Nothing is contained in the text, which garners civic virtue and education in democracy.
 And there is substantial material on the conduct of wars with India vis-a-vis more relevant content focusing on the constitution, issues of governance, political economy, society, and culture.

-Hence, violence and wars as a means to resolve international issues is applauded, the significance of national security and the pivotal role of the armed forces are imparted and the idea that “they are the sole saviors” is stuffed in the minds of the pupils.
+Hence, violence and wars as a means to resolve international issues are applauded, the significance of national security and the pivotal role of the armed forces are imparted and the idea that “they are the sole saviours” is stuffed in the minds of the pupils.

 The role of Aligarh is overemphasized in everything progressive benefiting the Indian Muslims while UP culture is called the birthplace of Pakistani culture.
-It is however interesting to note that if Pakistani culture is a baby of the UP culture why is the local culture of areas forming Pakistan, looked down upon by those migrating from UP.
-What was the role of former East Pakistanis in seeking independence for Pakistan and did they not have a rich and vibrant culture; the textbooks are silent on these issues.
+It is, however, interesting to note that if Pakistani culture is a baby of the UP (Uttar Pradesh) culture why is the local culture of areas forming Pakistan, looked down upon by those migrating from UP?
+What was the role of former East Pakistanis in seeking independence for Pakistan and did they not have a rich and vibrant culture?
+The textbooks are silent on these issues.

 Therefore, an emotionally charged individual devoid of critical thinking is the product of our educational system.
 Just look at our academia, our men of letters, our politicians, our judges, our media persons the generals, and the mullah; all weary of rational thinking, not only charged with emotions but also displaying arrogance and self-righteousness.
 Intolerance is the natural consequence, which today is so pervasive in our society.